rougier/rougier/README.md

 - **[Scientific Visualization: Python &
    Matplotlib (WIP)](https://github.com/rougier/scientific-visualization-book)**,
-  an open access book on scientific visualization using Python and Matplotlib.
+  an open access book on scientific visualization with Matplotlib.
 - **[GNU Emacs / N Λ N O](https://github.com/rougier/nano-emacs)** is a set of configuration files for GNU Emacs such as to provide a nice and consistent look and feel.